1st-year PhD student · Probability & Stochastic Processes

 Now, I am a first-year Ph.D. student in the Department of Mathematics and Statistics at Boston University, and I received my Bachelor's degree from the University of North Carolina at Chapel Hill in 2025.

 I'm incredibly grateful to have crossed paths with so many brilliant minds and kindred spirits throughout my journey.
 Each encounter has been a gift.
-These experiences have not only deepened my love for probability theory and machine learning, but also shown me how to connect the dots between theory and real-world impact.
+These experiences have not only deepened my love for probability theory and stochastic analysis, but also shown me how to connect the dots between theory and real-world impact.

-I randomly collect some of my notes — along with a selection of interesting interactions with AI :) You can explore a live preview below, or open the full collection on GitBook.
+What follows is simply a messy collection from someone who favors Randomness.
+I randomly collect some of my notes — along with a selection of interesting interactions with AI :)